perfanalytics/pose2sim/README.md

 ### Inverse kinematics
 1. Load the provided `IK_Setup_Pose2Sim_LSTM.xml` scaling file from `Pose2Sim/OpenSim_Setup`. *(Tools -> Inverse kinematics -> Load)*
 2. Run.
-You should see your skeletal model move in the Vizualizer window.
+You should see your skeletal model move in the Visualizer window.
 5. Your IK motion file will be saved in `S00_P00_OpenSim`.
 <br/>